My refrigerator is a bit...condiment and relish-heavy. Dijon mustards and pepper pastes share space with chili crisps, pickled onions and capers.

-And now...these quick pickled red onions have elbowed their way onto the limited square footage of my tiny European refrigerator shelf.
+These Mexican Pickled Onions have elbowed their way onto the limited square footage of my tiny European refrigerator.
 They are the perfect condiment to add balancing zing to salads, tacos, tostadas, avocado toast and even grilled cheese.

 Step-by-Step Instructions:

-Add one peeled garlic clove and the sliced onions to a small mason jar, or other glass container with tight-fitting lid.
+Add one peeled and crushed garlic clove and the sliced onions to a small mason jar, or other glass container with tight-fitting lid.

-Next, heat ½ cup of water in a large, heat safe measuring cup.
+Next, heat ยฝ cup of water in a large, heat safe measuring cup.
 Microwave for about a minute, until hot, but not boiling.

 Add the warm pickling brine mixture to the glass jar of sliced red onions and garlic clove.
 Ensure onions are submerged in the pickle brine.